 Is there a relationship that doesn’t make you feel good, where maybe you are giving and all they do is take or they just complain and criticize nonstop?
 Can you end that relationship or minimize situations where you might encounter that toxic person?
 Learn how to set boundaries with toxic people

 If you hate your job can you start applying to other places, or start researching how to start the business you’ve been dreaming about?

 Are there commitments you need to let go of so you can use that time for something else, even if it’s just down time?

-I hope you got some good ideas from this list of things to do before 2023.
+I hope you got some good ideas from this list of things to do before the new year.
 If you feel like you haven’t made the most of this year it’s not too late.
-You can make the best of 2022 despite all the challenges this year has brought.
+You can make the best of 2023 despite any challenges this year has brought.